Department of English

 ENG 4343.
 Approaches to a British Author.

-This course examines the works of a British author, e.g. Charles Dickens, Mary Wollstonecraft, Virginia Woolf, or Zadie Smith.
+This course studies the works of a single British author, such as Charles Dickens, Mary Wollstonecraft, Virginia Woolf, or Zadie Smith, from an interdisciplinary perspective.
+Coursework offers the opportunity for detailed study of the author’s literary output in its historical and cultural context.
+Students analyze how the author’s literary techniques, stylistic features, and thematic concerns shape selected works and how those works interact with larger literary movements and historical environments.
 Specific content and focus vary by section, and the course may be repeated once for credit when its emphasis varies.
-(WI).

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Writing Intensive